Neuromuscular Dentistry | Park City, Salt Lake City, Midway & Heber, UT

 - 3-D imaging and personalized analysis of each joint and craniofacial development

 - Postural Analysis

-Advanced Cosmetic Dentistry proudly provides Park City, Salt Lake City, Midway, Heber, Duchesne, Vernal, UT and the surrounding areas with advanced neuromuscular dental services.
-Call today for your consultation at (435) 658-0678 or complete a Contact Form here!
+Advanced Cosmetic Dentistry proudly provides Physiologic/Neuromuscular Dentistry to our patients in Park City, Salt Lake City, Midway, Heber, Duchesne, Vernal, and the surrounding areas of Utah.
+Our more comprehensive approach to dentistry has transformed the quality of life for many of our patients, and it could for you.
+Call today for a consultation at 435-503-8841 or complete a Contact Form here for more information.